lfe/lfe.github.io/downloads/user-guide.markdown

-Richard Dedekind addressed this with his method of cuts, but it was Giuseppe Peano that supplied us with the clearest, most easily described axioms defining the natural numbers and arithmetic.
-And in so doing, made effective use of recursion.
-His definitions can be easily found in text books and on the Internet; we will take a slightly unique approach, however, and cast them in LFE.
+Richard Dedekind addressed this with his method of cuts, but it was Giuseppe Peano that supplied us with the clearest, most easily described axioms defining the natural numbers and arithmetic, wherein he made effective use of recursion.
+His definitions can be easily found in text books and on the Internet; we will take a slightly unique approach, however, and cast them in terms of LFE.

 <a name="542_a_constant_and_equality"></a>
 ### 5.4.2 A Constant and Equality

-The first five Peano axioms deal with the constant (often written as "0") and the reflexive, symmetric, transitive and closed eqaulity relations.
+The first five Peano axioms deal with the constant (often written as "0") and the reflexive, symmetric, transitive and closed equality relations.
 These don't relate recursion directly, so we're going to skip them ;-)

 <a name="543_successor_function"></a>
 ### 5.4.3 Successor Function

-The concept of the "successor" in the Peano axioms is a primitive; it is taken as being true without having proved it.
+The concept of the "successor" in the Peano axioms is a primitive; it is taken as being true without having been proved.
 It is informally defined as being the next number following a given number "n".

 In LFE: